-~~Puget Sound Energy-PSE is a large investor-owned utility that~~ provides electric service to ~~more than 1.1 million~~ customers in eight predominantly Western Washington counties: Island, King, Kitsap, Kittitas, Pierce, Skagit, Thurston and Whatcom.
+PSE is a large investor-owned utility that provides electric service to customers in eight predominantly Western Washington counties: Island, King, Kitsap, Kittitas, Pierce, Skagit, Thurston and Whatcom.
+North Bend has a franchise agreement with PSE for use of City rights-of-way for PSE's installation and maintenance of electricity and natural gas lines (Ord.
+1795).